Beyond eBay and Etsy: 12 Online Flea Markets You’ve Never Heard Of

 Once you’re in, you can do all sorts of stuff.
 Gossip.
 Post community PSAs.
 Discover local events.
 (Our former photo director used Nextdoor to save money by polling neighbors for recommendations and hunting for deals from local businesses!)

 Another great feature?
-“Finds,” Nextdoor’s very own local buy-and-sell section.
-You can browse listings to find deals across all kinds of categories.
+“For Sale and Free,” Nextdoor’s very own local buy-and-sell section.
+You can browse listings to find deals across all kinds of categories, including completely free items (these will go fastest).
 Toys, games, furniture, vehicles, free stuff, and much more!
 Its nifty filters make finding exactly what you want a breeze.

 4. Mercari